 Carrie Booth Walling is an Associate Professor of Political Science, Chair of the Political Science Department, and Associate Director of the Prentiss M. Brown Honors Program.
 Walling teaches courses in international politics and human rights.
 Walling holds a Ph.D. in Political Science with a minor in Human Rights from the University of Minnesota (2008).
 She also holds a BA in International Relations from James Madison College, Michigan State University and Masters degrees in Strategic Studies and Political Science from the University of Wales, Aberystwyth and University of Minnesota, respectively.

-Carrie Booth Walling is an Associate Professor or Political Science and Associate Director of the Prentiss M. Brown Honors Program.
-Walling teaches courses in international politics and human rights.
-Her research focuses on international responses to mass atrocity crimes including military humanitarian intervention and human rights trials; and how human rights norms are changing the meaning of state sovereignty at the United Nations.
+Walling's research is situated at the intersection of human rights, human security, and international law.
+Walling's central focus is international responses to mass atrocity crimes including military humanitarian intervention, transitional justice, human rights trials and how human rights norms are changing the meaning of international security and state sovereignty.
+Walling studies how power, interests and norms shape international decision-making in the UN Security Council and international courts and tribunals.
 Walling is author of All Necessary Measures: The United Nations and Humanitarian Intervention, Pennsylvania Studies in Human Rights (University of Pennsylvania Press 2013).
 To learn more about her book and how the stories we tell each other about violence and civil war affect UN Security Council decision-making, listen to this podcast from the genocide prevention series as part of the New Book Network.

 Learn more about Walling's teaching on human rights in this feature article, "A Matter of Conscience".